Mark Smith (actor, born 1969): Early life

-Smith was born in Acton, London on 30 September 1969 to Jamaican parents.
+Smith was born in Acton, London on 30 September 1969.
+He lives in Los Angeles as of 2016.

-Career

-Smith starred as 'Leo' in the Nickelodeon (UK & Ireland) show Renford Rejects and also guest starred as 'Johnson' in the hit BBC soap EastEnders.
-He has also appeared In Trial & Retribution for Lynda LaPlante, Robin Hood as the role of Karim.
-Then Mark moved with his family to LA and has built his resume with projects including Pirates of the Caribbean: On Stranger Tides, Hitchhikers Guide to the Galaxy, Rollin' with the Nines and an appearance as 'Shadow Warrior' in the film Batman Begins.
+Acting career

+Gladiators

+He starred as Rhino on the ITV show Gladiators, from 1995 to 1999.
+In 1996, he guest-starred in a single episode of American Gladiators (1996).
+After Gladiators ended in 1999, due to poor viewing figures, he became an actor and producer in Los Angeles.

 On 4 June 2005, at London's infamous York Hall, Smith went head to head with lottery winner Michael Carroll in a boxing match.
 The fight drew much publicity with the press conference ending in a brawl after Carroll lunged for Smith.
 On the day, the fight had to be stopped three times due to Carroll's inability to continue.
 The former binman later stated "I will definitely get back in the ring with him.
 I will train harder next time."
 The charity re-match took place at the Manchester Evening News Arena in September 2005.
-This time Carroll was knocked out in the 2nd Round.
+This time Carroll was knocked out in the 2nd round.

-After Gladiators he became an actor and producer in Los Angeles.
+In 2022, the BBC were considering bringing back the series for a reboot after 23 years, with Rhino expressing an interest.

+Other projects

+Smith starred as 'Leo' in the Nickelodeon (UK & Ireland) show Renford Rejects (1999-2000) and also guest starred as 'Johnson' in the hit BBC soap EastEnders (2005).
+He has also appeared as a bouncer in both Sinchronicity (2006), and Trial & Retribution (2007).
+He starred as Karim in Robin Hood (2007).